sensei-hacker/inavwiki/OSD-custom-messages.md

 ## This is an example of a simple stall warning indicator

-The logic checks if the _Virtual Airspeed_ had dropped below 30km/h, and the _Pitch_ being above 20° Angle of Attack or the _Throttle_ below 48%.
-Warning of a potential stall.
-Being that most tip stalls conditions are induced unknowingly by the pilot, this can help avoid such events.
+The logic checks if the _Virtual Airspeed_ has dropped below 30km/h, with the _Pitch_ being above 20°, or the _Throttle_ being below 48%.
+Warning of a potential stall..
+Being that most tip stall conditions are induced unknowingly by the pilot, this can help avoid such events.

-Makes sure you enable the _virtual pitot_ if you do not use a real pitot.
-To better suit your aircraft. **Pitch** angle, **Throttle** and **Airspeed** values should be altered for best detection.
+Makes sure you enable the _Virtual Pitot_ if you do not use a real Pitot..
+To better suit your aircraft.
+Pitch angle, Throttle and Airspeed values should be altered for best detection.

 ![Air speed stall warning logic](https://github.com/user-attachments/assets/0f9ecb36-7903-476f-a843-5c53cfcbeac0)